-- 134. Employers should always ask for written information about previous employment history and check that information is not contradictory or incomplete.
+- 139. Employers should always ask for written information about previous employment history and check that information is not contradictory or incomplete.
+The purpose of seeking references is to allow the school or college to obtain objective and factual information to support appointment decisions.
 References should always be obtained from the candidate's current employer.
-Where a candidate is not currently employed, verification of their most recent period of employment and reasons for leaving should be obtained from the school, college, local authority or organisation at which they were employed. - 135.
-The purpose of seeking references is to obtain objective and factual information to support appointment decisions.
+Where a candidate is not currently employed, verification of their most recent period of employment and reasons for leaving should be obtained from the school, college, local authority or organisation at which they were employed. - 140.
 References should be scrutinised and any concerns resolved satisfactorily, before the appointment is confirmed, including for any internal candidate.
 Obtaining references before interview, would allow any concerns they raise to be explored further with the referee and taken up with the candidate at interview.
 They should always be requested directly from the referee and preferably from a senior person with appropriate authority, not just a colleague.
 Employers should not rely on open references, for example in the form of 'to whom it may concern' testimonials, nor should they only rely on information provided by the candidate as part of the application process without verifying that the information is correct.
-Where electronic references are received employers should ensure they originate from a legitimate source. - 136.
+Where electronic references are received, employers should ensure they originate from a legitimate source. - 141.
 On receipt, references should be checked to ensure that all specific questions have been answered satisfactorily.
 The referee should be contacted to provide further clarification as appropriate, for example if the answers are vague or if insufficient information is provided.
 They should also be compared for consistency with the information provided by the candidate on their application form.
-Any discrepancies should be taken up with the candidate. - 137.
+Any discrepancies should be taken up with the candidate. - 142.
 Any information about past disciplinary action or allegations that are disclosed should be considered carefully when assessing the applicant's suitability for the post (including information obtained from the Teacher Services' checks referred to previously).
 Further help and advice can be found on the Advisory, Conciliation and Arbitration Service (ACAS) website.

-Single central record (SCR)
+Single central record

-- 138. Schools and colleges must maintain a single central record of pre-appointment checks, referred to in the Regulations (listed in paragraph 144) as the register.
-The single central record must cover the following people: - all staff, including teacher trainees on salaried routes, and supply staff (see paragraph 148) who work at the school.
-In colleges, this means those providing education to children; and
+143. Schools and colleges must maintain a single central record of pre-appointment checks, referred to in the Regulations (listed in paragraph 148) as the register and more commonly known as the single central record.
+For requirements for schools in Multi-academy trusts (MATs), see paragraph 147.
+The single central record must cover the following people:

-- for independent schools, all members of the proprietor body.
+- all staff, including teacher trainees on salaried routes (see paragraph 154), agency and third party supply staff (see paragraph 152) who work at the school.
+In colleges, this means those providing education to children; and - for independent schools, all members of the proprietor body.
 In the case of academies and free schools, this means the members and trustees of the academy trust. - The bullet points below set out the minimum information that must be recorded in respect of staff members (including teacher trainees on salaried routes).
-The record must indicate whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: - an identity check.
-Identification checking guidelines can be found on the GOV.UK website; - a barred list check; - an enhanced DBS check/certificate; - a prohibition from teaching check; - a section 128 check (for management positions as set out in paragraph 120-121 for independent schools (including academies and free schools)); - further checks on people who have lived or worked outside the UK (see paragraphs 146-147); this would include recording checks for those European Economic Area (EEA) teacher sanctions and restrictions described in paragraph 124; - a check of professional qualifications, where required; and - a check to establish the person's right to work in the United Kingdom.
+The single central record must indicate whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: - an identity check.
+Identification checking guidelines can be found on the GOV.UK website; - a barred list check; - an enhanced DBS check/certificate; - a prohibition from teaching check;64 - further checks on people who have lived or worked outside the UK (see paragraphs 150-151); this would include recording checks for those European Economic Area (EEA) teacher sanctions and restrictions described in paragraph 129; - a check of professional qualifications, where required; and - a check to establish the person's right to work in the United Kingdom.